 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Township has two types of items that qualify for reporting this category, which are unavailable revenue and deferred pension expense.
 The first item, unavailable revenue, arises only under a modified accrual basis of accounting and is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenue primarily from property taxes, note receivables, and other fee receivables.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The second item, deferred inflows of resources for pension, relates to the Township's net pension liability and pension expense and arises from changes in assumptions, actual versus expected results, changes in benefits, variances in expected versus actual experience, or changes in the internal allocation of the liability among funds.
+The governmental funds report unavailable revenue primarily from property taxes and other fee receivables.
+These amounts are deferred and recognized as an inflow of resources for pension, relates to the Township's net pension liability and pension expense and arises from changes in assumptions, actual versus expected results, changes in benefits, variances in expected versus actual experience, or changes in the internal allocation of the liability among funds.
 These amounts are deferred and amortized over either a closed five-year period or the average remaining service life of all employees depending on what gave rise to the deferred inflow.
-There are no deferred inflows of resources for pension reported at December 31, 2016.